MithunPara/Island-City-Pathfinder/README.md

  ```

 ### Example runs
 To see a examples of the mesh, run any one of the scripts below in the main directory.
-The mesh will be saved as ../generator/sample.mesh.

 ```sh Scripts/runAll```